10 Tips To Protect Your Eyes For Computer Users

 2. Adjust your Computer Display Setting

 Adjust the brightness and contrast of the monitor so that it is not too bright or too dull to read from and such that the text is clearly and distinctly visible.
-You need to change the background of some documents so that it is comfortable to read, the best contrast is black text on white background, dark text on light background is also acceptable.
+You need to change the background of some documents so that it is comfortable to read, the best contrast is black text on white background, dark text on a light background is also acceptable.
 Also, keep the font size as per your convenience.

 3. Change from CRT to LCD